fabian-talaska/Learnings/RHCSA/RH134_review.md

 ### Loop with 2 server names

 ```
-for SERVER in servera serverb; do
+for SERVER in servera serverb
+do
-ssh $SERVER hostname > /home/student/myFile.txt;
+ssh $SERVER hostname > /home/student/myFile.txt
 done
 ```

-# lab acl-review
+# Lab acl-review

 ### Use setfacl to recursively update the existing cases directory and its contents.
 Grant the contractors group read, write, and conditional execute permissions.